kcirne25/GoBike-Visualization-Project/README.md

 * Average duration of bike rides are between 5 to 20 minutes;
 * As data is from San Francisco (North Hemisphere), winter takes place in the months of November-January, resulting in bike rides with a shorter duration.
 The months from July to October shows more bike rides with 200 or more;
-* From the plot above, it is possible to analyze that most subscribers prefer to take bike rides and spend up to 400 minutes.
-These rides last longer during the warmer months of the year.
+* Most subscribers prefer to take bike rides and spend up to 400 minutes.
 Rides that last longer than 400 minutes usually are performed by Customers.

 ## Conclusions